iffy/twistedftw/CONTRIBUTING.md

         See LICENSE for details.

-2. Branch off of the `gh-pages-dev` branch.
+2. Branch off of the `gh-pages` branch.

 3. Add your name to `AUTHORS` if you want (this is optional).

-4. Submit a pull request through Github.
+4. Submit a pull request through Github to merge into the `gh-pages` branch.

 Adding an article